5/8/2025

 Dan Brennan

-Great, thanks for the questions.
-Maybe the first one, obviously the sequential volume growth and signatory are really solid.
+Great.
+Thanks for the questions.
+Maybe the first one, obviously the sequential volume growth and signatory really solid.
 A bit above even what Mike and Steve, you guys kind of pointed to as we get into 25.
-Can you just give a little flavor what's going on in the market, kind of what's roped?
-It's just kind of volume growth sustainable as we go through the year, and then I have a follow-up.
+Can you just give a little flavor of what's going on in the market, kind of what drove it?
+It's just kind of volume growth sustainable as we go through the year.
+And then I have a follow-up.

 speaker

-Yeah, thanks Dan.
-So, obviously we're really pleased, record sequential quarter in growth, and that's off the back of a couple of really strong quarters in a row.
-We're just seeing that the data that we generated, the performance of the test, the very strong clinical utility is resonating with physicians, and that combined with the large commercial presence that we have, plus the very significant scale and user experience focus that we have, whether it's quick turnaround time, EMR capability, mobile phlebotomy, all of those things are working, and the volume is increasing.
-As far as kind of the rest of the year goes, we're not sort of changing the previous quarter over quarter sequential growth, which we said was around like 10 to 12,000 units roughly, but obviously we are pleased with what we saw now, and we're seeing a lot of utilization and a lot of excitement as we move forward.
+Yeah, thanks, Dan.
+So, you know, obviously we're really pleased, you know, record sequential quarter in growth.
+And, you know, that's off the back of a couple of really strong quarters in a row.
+We're just seeing that the data that we generated, the performance of the test, the very strong clinical utility is resonating with physicians.
+And that combined with the large commercial presence that we have, plus the very significant scale and user experience focus that we have, whether it's quick turnaround time, EMR capability, mobile phlebotomy, all of those things are working, and the volume is increasing.
+As far as kind of the rest of the year goes, we're not sort of changing the previous quarter over quarter sequential growth which we said was around like 10 to 12 000 units roughly um but obviously you know we we are pleased with with what we saw now and uh we're seeing a lot of uh a lot of utilization and a lot of excitement as we move forward great and then just as a follow-up a lot of clinical evidence coming up at ESMO and ASCO um

 speaker